alexdong/query-reformulation/README.md

 ```

 Unless we can find a better way to generate the knowledge graph, we'll have to
 rethink the approach.

-However, we should be able to extract the information
-from LLM using a prompt like
+10:13pm.
+Hey! we should be able to extract the information from LLM using a
-[[PROMPT-entity_properties_relationships-extraction.md]].
-Even if the facts are
+prompt like [[`facts/_PROMPT.md`]].
+Even if the facts are hallucinated,
-hallucinated, we can use them to generate the subqueries.
-All we want is the
-subqueries to be deterministic.
+we can use them to generate the subqueries.
+All we want is the subqueries to be

-[[syngen/facts.py]] has produced 1000+ entities with their properties overnight.
+deterministic.
+We actually don't care about the truthfulness of the facts for
+this particular project.

 Generate Subqueries from Facts Graph
 -------------------------------------

+17/March: [[`facts/_main.py`]] has produced 1000+ entities with their properties overnight.

+Update the algorithm and prompts in [[`subqueries/_README.md`]].
+The shape of the data isn't
+quite what we need to generate chaining queries.
+So I need to Need to clean up
+the `facts/*.json` to make sure they each contain a `type` property.
+Then we
+can go on to generate the subqueries.

+Also took the time to clean up the project structure as follows:

+- `facts/`: contains the facts graph, code to generate the graph and individual
+  entity.json files.
+- `subqueries/`: contains the code to generate the subqueries from the facts
+  graph.
+Each category type has its own file. e.g. `subqueries/chaining.txt`,
+  `subqueries/comparison.txt`, `subqueries/expansion.txt`.
+- `queries/`: contains the code to generate the queries from the subqueries.
+  The txt files' content follows `query---->subqueries` format.
+One per line.
+  Since we have 25 quries per subquery, we have 25 lines per subquery.
+  These 3 files are the training/test data for the SFT step.
+- `docs/`: contains the READMEs and other documentation files.

 Generate Queries from Subqueries
 ---------------------------------

-Fine-tuning
+SFT
 ===============

 Twitter has proven that BERT-base can be scaled to handle 100ms latency on a